zainibeats/TrueFA/README.md

 docker start -ai truefa
 ```
 3. Use the interactive menu in your terminal
-4. Exported files will appear in your Downloads folder
+4. When exporting secrets, they will be saved to your system's Downloads folder
 5. To stop the application, press Ctrl+C

 ### Running Locally